 Kokorec is cooked on specially designed grills that distribute the heat evenly and no extra fat is added to meat here.
 However, a special spice mixture is added to meat at Sampiyon Kokorec.

-In addition to kokorec, you can find Turkish sausage sandwich, mackerel, head and foot soup, intestines, stuffed and fried mussels, and lentil soup.
+In addition to kokorec, you can find Turkish sausage sandwich, mackerel, kelle paca (sheep’s head and foot soup), intestines, stuffed and fried mussels, and lentil soup.
+You can find Sampiyon Kokorec at the fish market on Istiklal Street in Beyoglu. (next to Cicek Passage)

-Mercan Kokorec has added fresh fish options to its menu lately and it is one of the most popular kokorec places in Beyoglu, Istanbul.
+Mercan Kokorec’s menu includes delicious kokorec options and stuffed mussels.
+Mercan Kokorec has added fresh fish options to its menu lately and it is one of the most popular kokorec places in Beyoglu (aka Taksim), Istanbul.

 Both Mercan and Sampiyon kokorec places are located in the historical Beyoglu Fish Market.
 You can see the Fish Market on your right as you walk from Taksim Square towards Galata Tower (on the Istiklal Street).

-Ozzie’s Kokorec has been in service since 1968 in Beyoglu’s Dolapdere and kokorec is served in other ways apart from sandwich.
+Ozzie’s Kokorec has been serving since 1968 in Beyoglu, near Asmali Mescit, famous for its taverns.
 When you are at Ozzie’s Kokorec, you can watch your meal being cooked before your eyes.

 Kokorec and sweetbread meet here and you can have it as 2 or 3 rings portion.
 Moreover, in addition to kokorec, you can find special Turkish sausage and hot dog in Ozzie’s Kokorec’s menu.

-Kral Kokorec is located in Eminonu and it stands out as the best kokorec place in the Old City.
+Kral Kokorec is located in Eminonu and it stands out as the best kokorec place in the Istanbul Old City.
 You can have Izmir style kokorec at Kral Kokorec, which has become famous for its delicious kokorec.
-Unfortunately, Kral Kokorec has only one branch and you can have your kokorec on the stools outside the shop.

 Despite long queues outside its shop, Kokorecciler Krali Zulfu Usta is quick at preparing orders.
 Here, kokorec is cooked on a wood fire and it’s served with tomato and pepper in a sandwich.